Sergey842248/DataTracker/legal/privacy-policy.md

 #### Terms of Use
-Thank you for using Data monitor.
-To protect Data Monitor and our users we need this user agreement to set rules that are required to use our software.
+Thank you for using Data Tracker.
+To protect Data Tracker and our users we need this user agreement to set rules that are required to use our software.
-Data Monitor’s free software is currently free to use for non-commercial use as long as you agree to our privacy policies.
+Data Tracker’s free software is currently free to use for non-commercial use as long as you agree to our privacy policies.
-If you have found a bug or vulnerability in the Data Monitor software there are several ways to report the problem so we can fix it , we encourage you to write to us at mail.
+If you have found a bug or vulnerability in the Data Tracker software there are several ways to report the problem so we can fix it , we encourage you to write to us at mail.
 This Privacy Policy is bound to updation without any prior notice.